Gametoast/SWBF2-Lua-API/README.md

 ## Features

 This repository includes documentation extensions for virtually every single built-in Lua function in Star Wars Battlefront II (2005).
-Other than event callbacks, the only ones that are currently undocumented are many of the shell-exclusive callbacks, but there is pretty much no use for those anyway.
+The only ones that are currently undocumented are many of the shell-exclusive callbacks, but there is pretty much no use for those anyway.
 Currently there exists an extension for [Lua Development Tools](https://projects.eclipse.org/projects/tools.ldt) (as a `.doclua` file) and [Visual Studio Code](https://code.visualstudio.com/) (as a marketplace extension).

 Because each IDE uses a different documentation framework, the features for each IDE differ slightly (see below).